mobify/pinny/README.md

 ## Usage

 Pinny requires very minimal markup.
-In fact, all pinny needs is a div with your content, and a class attribute with the class `pinny__hidden`.
+All Pinny needs is a div with your content and it will automatically transform into what we need.

+> To avoid any unwanted FOUT, decorate the content you will be passing to Pinny with the `hidden` attribute.
+We will remove that attribute when Pinny is initialized.

 ```html
 <!-- Include the CSS -->